Monday, August 31, 2020

 Can't seem to find a date for this, but it seems very old.
 I think this is "Bumba Massa."
 "Ciran" on solo must be an early version of Syran Mbenza.
 If I could find a reasonably priced physical, I might buy it.

-Mory Kante - Akwaba Beach: 4 stars
+Mory Kante - Akwaba Beach: 8 (A-)

 Not sure I realized it had been released on CD when I bought my vinyl copy.
 It wasn't easy to find these things out at that time.

-LCD Soundsystem - This is Happening [honorable mention]
+LCD Soundsystem - This is Happening [liked]

 :-) [De-shelved in 2020.
 Everyone except Xgau, who likes this the most, seems to like Sound of Silver the most, including me.]